In this sweet and gentle picture book, Bear wakes one day to find his Smile gone and enlists his friends to help him find it.

 This tender and special debut picture book explores sadness with a light touch and shows that sometimes a good friend can make all the difference.

-Lauren Stringer has illustrated many celebrated picture books, including Deer Dancer by Mary Lyn Ray; The Princess and Her Panther by Wendy Orr; Scarecrow and Snow, both written by Cynthia Rylant; as well as her own Winter Is the Warmest Season and When Stravinsky Met Nijinsky.
+Lauren Stringer has illustrated many celebrated picture books, including Deer Dancer by Mary Lyn Ray; The Princess and Her Panther by Wendy Orr; Scarecrow and Snow, both written by Cynthia Rylant; as well as her own Winter Is the Warmest Season, When Stravinsky Met Nijinsky, and Dark Was Done.
 She lives with her family in Minneapolis, Minnesota.
 Visit her at LaurenStringer.com.

 A tenderhearted, life-affirming exploration of the depressive cycle through simple language and a rich visual vocabulary.